sgjava/opencv-chip/README.md

     * `sudo reboot`
 * Set USB drive owner
     * `sudo chown -R chip:chip /media/usb0`

+### Configure and Test Camera
+If you plan on processing only video or image files then you can skip this section.
+Live video will allow you to create smart camera applications that react to a live video stream (versus a dumb streaming camera).
+You will need to select a USB camera that works under [Linux](http://elinux.org/RPi_USB_Webcams) and has the proper resolution.
+Typically with the low powered SoCs you will need to limit resolutions to 640x480 or 320x240 depending on the application.
+A less than $10 camera may be just fine for some applications.

+I will cover performance of both YUYV and MJPEG USB cameras later on.
+Make sure you plugged in your camera to the USB adapter and plug that into CHIP's OTG micro USB port.
+* Add chip user to video group
+    * `sudo usermod -a -G video chip`
+* Install uvcdynctrl
+    * `sudo apt-get install uvcdynctrl`
+* Reboot
+    * `sudo reboot`
+* Get camera information
+    * `lsusb`
+    ```
+Bus 003 Device 002: ID 1871:0142 Aveo Technology Corp.
+    ```
+    * `uvcdynctrl -f`
+    ```
+Listing available frame formats for device video0:
+Pixel format: YUYV (YUYV 4:2:2; MIME type: video/x-raw-yuv)
+  Frame size: 640x480
+    Frame rates: 30
+  Frame size: 160x120
+    Frame rates: 30
+  Frame size: 320x240
+    Frame rates: 30
+  Frame size: 176x144
+    Frame rates: 30
+  Frame size: 352x288
+    Frame rates: 30
+    ```

 ### Build OpenCV
 My OpenCV script works fine on Debian even though it was originally built and tested on Ubuntu.
 You will have to do a few edits on the script in order for it to work on the CHIP.
 TBB does not build from source right now.
 I need to track down why.
 This is fine because OpenCV will use built in TBB.
 * Install Git client